hon-nova/PizzaNow.v3/README.md

 # PizzaNow – Full-Stack Microservices Application

 ## 0. Introduction
 PizzaNow is a full-stack, cloud-native pizza ordering platform demonstrating **microservices architecture**, **containerization**, and **Kubernetes orchestration**.
-The backend is modular, with **4 separate services**, allowing independent scaling, deployment, and maintenance.
-This project represents a major milestone in my IT journey, highlighting modern DevOps practices and cloud deployment patterns.
+The backend is modular, with **four separate services**, allowing independent scaling, deployment, and maintenance.
+This project represents a major milestone in my IT journey, highlighting modern DevOps practices and cloud deployment patterns

 ---

 ## 1. Key Features

-- **Microservices architecture**: Each backend service runs independently, communicating over a private network.
+- **Microservices architecture**: Each backend service runs independently, communicating over a private network
-- **Containerized backend**: All services run in Docker containers, ensuring environment parity and easy deployment.
+- **Containerized backend**: All services run in Docker containers, ensuring environment parity and easy deployment
-- **Kubernetes practice**: The backend can be deployed to a **K8s cluster** for auto-scaling, self-healing, and production-grade orchestration.
+- **Kubernetes practice**: The backend can be deployed to a **K8s cluster** for auto-scaling, self-healing, and production-grade orchestration
-- **RESTful API for frontend consumption**: FE hosted on Vercel interacts with the backend via API endpoints.
+- **RESTful API for frontend consumption**: FE hosted on Vercel interacts with the backend via API endpoints
-- **Persistence & caching**: Postgres for structured data, Redis for caching and task queues.
+- **Persistence Storage**: Postgres on Neon for structured data
 - **Real-time order management**: Orders are captured, processed, and updated across microservices.

 ---